2020 Arizona Diamondbacks Depth Chart

 |Center Field||Ketel Marte||Tim Locastro|

 Zack Greinke is no stranger to media attention.
 After opting out of his six-year, $147 million contract with the Dodgers in 2015, Zack Greinke signed a six-year, $206.5 million deal with the Diamondbacks.
 It is the largest contract in MLB history in terms of annual salary.
 The righty currently sits at #81 on Forbes 2018 list of the world’s highest-paid athletes.
-While off to a rocky start at the beginning of his tenure in Arizona, Greinke has been able to bounce back and recover a bit, finishing fourth in the Cy Young Award voting in 2017.
+While off to a rocky start at the beginning of his tenure in Arizona, Greinke has been able to bounce back and recover a bit, finishing fourth in the Cy Young Award voting.
 Arizona’s star pitcher currently has a 13-9 record and a 3.08 ERA.

 Diamondbacks manager Torey Lovullo maintains that Brad Boxberger is their closer but his actions hint at something different.
 Lovullo has been pulling Boxberger in favor of Andrew Chafin against lefty hitters.
 Boxberger struggled in June, but the veteran converted 12 of his last 14 saves with a 3.14 ERA.